ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference-Part-2.md

 ## Other Conference Write-Ups
 * Stephen Turner's [recap](http://www.gettinggeneticsdone.com/2017/01/rstudio-conference-2017-recap.html), with nice short summaries of some of the talks
-* Sharon Machlis's [tips and takeaways](http://www.computerworld.com/article/3157004/data-analytics/best-tips-and-takeaways-from-rstudio-conference.html), which is in a similar bullet-point and short paragraph format
+* Sharon Machlis's [tips and takeaways](http://www.computerworld.com/article/3157004/data-analytics/best-tips-and-takeaways-from-rstudio-conference.html), which is in a bullet-point and short paragraph format
 * Simon Jackson's [takeaways](https://drsimonj.svbtle.com/opinions-and-challenges-at-rstudio-conf) from the conference, organized around the opinions and challenges about data science processes in the R community.
 This organizational schema was inspired by Hilary Parker's great talk on [Opinionated Analysis Development](http://www.slideshare.net/hilaryparker/opinionated-analysis-development))

 ## Some Packages, Tools, and Functions I Learned
 * **Assertr's verify function**: The verify function is meant for use in a data analysis pipeline.
 It raises an error if the logical within the function is false and just returns the data if True.
 This is a great way to add some assumption checks in your data pipelines.
 For example,  `mtcars %>% verify(nrow(.) == 32) %>% filter(cyl == 6)` simply returns the data frame of all cars with 6 cylinders, as expected, because `mtcars` does indeed have 32 rows.
 If, however, we had put the wrong number of rows in (e.g. `verify(nrow(.) == 24)`, we would have gotten no data, with this error instead: `Error in verify(., nrow(.) == 23) : verification failed!
 (1 failure)`.